 6. Hiding text on a background of the same color (thus becoming invisible)

-7. Using the same anchors in a given text or page
+7. Using the same anchors repeatedly in a text or page

 8. Excessive keyword stuffing in texts, titles, meta-descriptions